-It's really hard to give a simple and direct answer to this question, because the cost of a single cell experiment really depends on multiple factors, including the number of samples you process, how many cells you analyze, how deeply you choose to sequence each cell, and the lengths of reads you want.
+It's really hard to give a simple and direct answer to this question because the cost of a single-cell experiment really depends on multiple factors, including the number of samples you process, how many cells you analyze, how deeply you choose to sequence each cell, and the lengths of reads you want.
 We can help guide you in making decisions for all of these factors.
 In our experience, the 'typical' first scRNA-seq experiment costs about $7600.
-This would be for Tier 3 Service for 2 samples, including encapsulation, library preparation, sequencing on a NextSeq run, and labor.
+This would be for Tier 3 Service for two samples, including encapsulation, library preparation, sequencing on a NextSeq run, and labor.
 Pricing varies widely by experiment and we provide a detailed quote before work begins.

 How do I analyze my data?

-We do not yet have a dedicated informatics support person to analyze data for you, however, we have a lot of experience in the analysis of scRNA-seq data and can help guide you through the process.
-Our Linux server is fully equipped with the software for preprocessing data, and our RStudio Server is a great way to conveniently analyze your processed data directly on your laptop using tools like Seurat or the Bioconductor suite or R packages.
-Additionally, 10X has comprehensive guides for its analysis software and pipelines.
+We do not yet have a dedicated informatics support person to analyze data for you.
+However, we have a lot of experience in the analysis of scRNA-seq data and can help guide you through the process.
+Our Linux server is fully equipped with the software for preprocessing data, and our RStudio Server is a great way to conveniently analyze your processed data directly on your laptop using tools like Seurat, the Bioconductor suite, and R packages.
+Additionally, 10X has comprehensive guides for its own analysis software and pipelines.

 Ideally, yes, biological replicates would be great, but they present some considerable practical challenges at present.
-For example, workflow logistics and reagent cost often make replicates either cost prohibitive and/or logistically challenging.
-Often times, the types of questions one ends up asking in with scRNA-seq data related to comparing the transcriptional state of one cluster of cells within a sample to another cluster of cells in the same sample.
+For example, workflow logistics and reagent cost often make replicates either cost-prohibitive and/or logistically challenging.
+Oftentimes, the types of questions one ends up asking with scRNA-seq data relate to comparing the transcriptional state of one cluster of cells within a sample to another cluster of cells in the same sample.
 In this case, the individual cells in each cluster serve as replicates for statistical testing.
-In addition, software like Seurat allow you to integrate multiple samples together, making it easier to compare the transcriptional state of cell clusters across samples.
+In addition, software like Seurat allows you to integrate multiple samples together, making it easier to compare the transcriptional state of cell clusters across samples.
 Ultimately, whether and how you consider doing replicate samples depends on your budget, sample type, and experimental question, but we can help guide you during your experimental design phase.